 We have quite a stash of JetBlue miles from their PointsMatch promotion back in July 2016.
 We also have JetBlue Mosaic status (through 1/31/17) from status matching our Southwest Companion Pass.
 This is a review from one of our favorite JetBlue routes SEA-LGB.
-We took this flight in January 2017.
+We originally took this flight in January 2017, but have flown it multiple times since then.

 Even More Space (EMS) Seats